Simon-CR/qbittorrent-wireguard-pmp/README.md

 The installation script will:
 - Check all dependencies (curl, WireGuard tools)
+- **Verify qBittorrent is running** and detect the process
+- **Auto-detect qBittorrent Web UI port** from config files or by scanning running processes
 - Verify your WireGuard interface is active
 - Test qBittorrent Web UI connectivity
 - Configure the script for your setup